-BEAL 369 Short Course
+BEAL 369 Short Course (1-3)

 Topic varies by semester.
 Classes are taught by a guest lecturer or lecturers.
-Can be repeated for credit.
-Permission of instructor required for enrollment.
+Can be repeated for credit with a different topic.
+Permission of instructor.

-BEAL 388 Independent Study
+BEAL 388 Independent Study (1-3)

-Can be repeated for credit.
-Permission of instructor required for enrollment.
-Prerequisite: ENGL 305 or MGMT 305.
+Can be repeated for credit with a different topic.
+Permission of instructor.
+Prerequisite: MGMT 304.

-BEAL 389 Special Topics
+BEAL 389 Special Topics (3)

 Can be repeated for credit with a different topic.
-Permission of instructor required for enrollment.
+Permission of instructor.

-BEAL 401 Legal & Ethical Issues in Business
+BEAL 401 Legal & Ethical Issues in Business (3)

 Introduces students to legal concepts, the philosophy of law, ethics, and the functions of the court systems.
-Surveys business related laws including constitutional law and the law of torts, intellectual property, business entities, and corporations.
+Surveys business-related laws including constitutional law and the law of torts, intellectual property, business entities, and corporations.
 Course content includes an analysis of ethical reasoning and decision making processes in business settings.
-Prerequisite: BUS 210
+Prerequisite: BUS 210.

-BEAL 403 Corporate Governance & Ethics
+BEAL 403 Corporate Governance & Ethics (3)

-This course seeks to generate a critical understanding of corporate governance, including: government regulatory compliance, the exploitation of legal and regulatory loopholes, business ethics, social auditing, and corporate social responsibility, and the role of these practices in the profitability and sustainability of business.
-Prerequisite: ENGL 305 or MGMT 305
+This course seeks to generate a critical understanding of corporate governance, including government regulatory compliance, the exploitation of legal and regulatory loopholes, business ethics, social auditing, and corporate social responsibility, and the role of these practices in the profitability and sustainability of business.
+Prerequisite: MGMT 304.

-BEAL 407 International Business Law
+BEAL 407 International Business Law (3)

-A study of international investment law, the law of international trade, currency exchange and World Trade Organization regulations.
-Prerequisite: FINC 341
+A study of international investment law, the law of international trade, currency exchange, and World Trade Organization regulations.
+Prerequisite: FINC 341.